JoeMur123/rinocloud-blog/_posts/2016-01-25-the-start-of-rinocloud.md

 minutes.

 Well, we specced and built the software based on a minimalist view of what was the Most Viable Product.
-We asked 656 colleagues and friends to comment and give feedback.
-One hundred volunteered to beta test for us.
+We asked colleagues and friends to comment and give feedback.
+Three hundred volunteered to beta test for us.
 We now have the software running in Cambridge, Tyndall, MIT, Oxford and in universities in Spain and Japan.
 Not only it is working - it’s exceeding expectations and scientists are clamoring to get access .
 It’s solving a problem that our users struggle with